 Plan Melbourne Refresh Discussion Paper (2015)

 A Plan Melbourne Refresh document was published in 2015 and sought feedback on a range of issues with a view to a ‘refreshed’ version of Plan Melbourne being released later in 2016.
-The ‘Refresh’ discussion paper maintains support for an expanded central city, advocating for the preservation of commercial development opportunities and the early delivery of key transport infrastructure.
-It did not provide any further directions specific to the other renewal areas.
+The ‘Refresh’ discussion paper maintains support for an expanded central city concept, advocating for the preservation of commercial development opportunities and the early delivery of key transport infrastructure.
+It did not provide any further directions specific to the ‘other’ renewal areas.

 Plan Melbourne ‘Refreshed’ (2017)

-In March 2017 the ‘refreshed’ Plan Melbourne was released, accompanied with a year implementation plan.
+In March 2017 the ‘refreshed’ Plan Melbourne was released, accompanied with a five-year implementation plan.
 The pivot role of the central city as a location for employment and housing remains in this iteration of the Plan.
 The St Vincent’s and Australian Catholic University cluster and the Epworth Hospital retain their designations as precincts of state significance.
-However, the designation of ‘other renewal area’ have been removed and as a result this most recent iteration of the Plan doesn’t directly acknowledge many of Yarra’s employment precincts (see Figure 18).
+However, the designation of ‘other renewal area’ have been removed and, as a result, this most recent iteration of the Plan doesn’t directly acknowledge many of Yarra’s employment precincts (see Figure 18).

-This change suggest the State has decided to focus its efforts on the designated major renewal precincts at Docklands, Fishermans Bend, Arden, Macauley, E-Gate, Dynon, and the Flinders Street to Richmond Station corridor.
+This change may suggest the State has decided to focus its efforts on the designated major renewal precincts at Docklands, Fishermans Bend, Arden, Macauley, E-Gate, Dynon, and the Flinders Street to Richmond Station corridor.
 There is a suggestion that the emphasis of these renewal efforts will be on accommodating housing.
-Direction 1.3 (‘Create development opportunities at urban renewal precincts across Melbourne’) that renewal precincts will ‘ease pressure on established areas’ and ‘offers the opportunity to improve local amenity, accommodate more housing and offer a greater mix of uses to support local communities’ (p.38, emphasis added).
+Direction 1.3 (‘Create development opportunities at urban renewal precincts across Melbourne’) states that renewal precincts will ‘ease pressure on established areas’ and ‘offers the opportunity to improve local amenity, accommodate more housing and offer a greater mix of uses to support local communities’ (p.38, emphasis added).

 The Action Plan document contains a series of action relevant to land use planning for Yarra’s employment area.
 In particular, Actions 1, 2, 6, 8 and 12, which are reproduce in below.

 Action 1 (‘Land-use framework plans for each of the metropolitan regions’ – see full text below) suggests that future strategic land use decisions for existing employment precincts should be informed by these regional framework plans, when they are prepared.
-Yarra is located within the that include City of Melbourne and City of Port Phillip.
-This action is listed as having a term timeframe for implementation with DELWP as the lead agency and Councils, the VPA, DEDJTR, DHHS and DET as implementation partners.
+Yarra is located within the Inner Region that include the City of Melbourne and the City of Port Phillip.
+This action is listed as having a medium-term timeframe for implementation with DELWP as the lead agency and Councils, the VPA, DEDJTR, DHHS and DET as implementation partners.

-Action 2 (‘Central city planning’) will on renewal precincts highlighted above, however the text associated with this action indicat that other ‘special’ areas might be identified and acknowledged.
-Planning that ‘determines the specialised economic functions of individual precincts across the central city’ and ‘identifies opportunities to establish and expand creative industries, small businesses and tourismis as relevant to Yarra’s established activity centres and employment precincts as it is to the renewal precincts.
+Action 2 (‘Central city planning’) will focus on the renewal precincts highlighted above, however the text associated with this action indicates that other ‘special’ areas might be identified and acknowledged.
+Planning that ‘determines the specialised economic functions of individual precincts across the central city’ and ‘identifies opportunities to establish and expand creative industries, small businesses and tourism’ is as relevant to Yarra’s established activity centres and employment precincts, as it is to the designated renewal precincts.

 Without defining ‘regionally significant industrial precincts’, Action 8 suggests an awareness of the potential for contribution of ‘redundant’ industrial land to support alternative employment uses.
 Yarra’s larger employment precincts are already experiencing changes that could be described as ‘renewal of older industrial areas that are no longer well suited to industrial activities for alternative employment activities such as offices, creative industries and other employment-generating activities’.